dcooney/block-manager/README.txt

 Homepage: https://connekthq.com/
 Version: 2.0.0

-Gutenberg Block Manager by [Connekt](https://connekthq.com) will allow you to manage the activation status of Gutenberg blocks and remove unwanted blocks from the WordPress post editor.
+Block Manager by [Connekt](https://connekthq.com) will allow you to manage the activation status of WordPress blocks and remove unwanted blocks from the WordPress post editor.

 == Description ==